ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 1. The client MUST verify the chain of certificates up to a trust anchor as described in {{Section 6 of !RFC5280}}.
-This SHOULD use the default system or application trust anchors.
+This SHOULD use the default system or application trust anchors, unless otherwise configured.

 2. The client MUST verify that the certificate contains the IP address of the designating Unencrypted DNS Resolver in an iPAddress entry of the subjectAltName extension as described in {{Section 4.2.1.6 of !RFC5280}}.

-If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted DNS Resolver.
+If these checks pass, the client SHOULD use the discovered Designated Resolver for any cases in which it would have otherwise used the Unencrypted DNS Resolver, so as to prefer Encrypted DNS whenever possible.

 If these checks fail, the client MUST NOT automatically use the discovered Designated Resolver.
-Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted DNS Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).
+Additionally, the client SHOULD suppress any further queries for Designated Resolvers using this Unencrypted DNS Resolver for the length of time indicated by the SVCB record's Time to Live (TTL) in order to avoid excessive queries that will lead to further failed validations.

 If the Designated Resolver and the Unencrypted DNS Resolver share an IP address, clients MAY choose to opportunistically use the Designated Resolver even